 Don’t risk your merger pushing people out of the door

-If you’re acquiring a service company your merger is all about people.
+If you’re planning a merger it’s all about people.
 Of course, there will be plenty of rational, financial and practical reasons, but without the support of people, it’s doomed to fail.

-Like all good change programmes, a brilliant communications approach will navigate the risks and be a springboard for the benefits.
+Like all good change programmes, a brilliant communication and culture approach for your merger will navigate the risks and be a springboard for the benefits.
 Tell your story well and you’ll be on the way to building a strong, connected and motivated new company.
 Create a new culture and you’ll reap the benefits.

 Fail to connect with people and you’ll leave them anxious, unmotivated and looking for the door.